ceciliestadekristensen/nutriscan-web-application/README.md

 # NutriScan - Nutrition Understanding Prototype

-NutriScan is a frontend web prototype exploring how nutritional information can be presented in a more accessible and user-friendly way.
+A frontend web prototype exploring how nutritional information can be communicated in a clearer, more accessible and user-friendly way.

 ---